OpenNTF/org.openntf.xsp.jakartaee/README.md

     - Activation 2.1
 - Server Pages 3.0

+It also provides some support libraries from [MicroProfile](https://microprofile.io/):

+- OpenAPI 3.0

 ## CDI 3.0

 The [Jakarta Contexts and Dependency Injection 3.0](https://jakarta.ee/specifications/cdi/3.0/) specification provides for managed beans and dependency injection.
 To use this feature, add the "org.openntf.xsp.cdi" library to your XPages app.